shivannis/xandr-docs-public/xandr-docs/articles/invest/buying-audio-inventory.md

 ---
-title: Microsoft Invest - Buy Audio Inventory
+title: Microsoft Invest - Buy an Audio Inventory
-description: Learn how to buy an audio inventory on the Xandr Platform.
-You can optimize the process by using Xandr's buy-side workflow.
+description: In this article, learn about the instructions to buy an audio inventory and optimize the process by using Xandr's buy-side workflow.
 ---

-# Buy an audio inventory in Microsoft Invest
+# Microsoft Invest - Buy an audio inventory

 You can buy audio inventory on Xandr using our optimized buy-side workflow.